-TikTok presents a game changing opportunity for the digital marketing landscape.
-The main challenges are that there is much to learn about the short-form, lo-fi video format, and many of the best practices marketers are familiar with from other social channels do not apply to TikTok.
-The good news is you can be prepared when getting started with TikTok marketing.
+TikTok presents a game-changing opportunity for the digital marketing landscape.
+The main challenges are that there is much to learn about the short-form, lo-fi video format, and many of the best practices marketers are familiar with from other social channels do not apply.

 While each may have similar interfaces—short-form video, sound-on, customized discoverability—it’s important to understand that to truly succeed you need to build different strategies for Instagram and TikTok.
 These tips will set you on the right track to craft an impactful approach for growing your brand awareness on each channel.